TheoremReach/AndroidSDK/README.md

 ## ChangeLog
 ### v.3.5.7
 - Added Android Photo Picker for image upload
-- Upgraded gradle to 8.0.2
+- Upgraded gradle to 7.0.4 with distribution URL https://services.gradle.org/distributions/gradle-7.2-bin.zip (Note: This is the minimum Gradle Version Needed, Recommended Version is 8.0.2 with distribution URL https://services.gradle.org/distributions/gradle-8.0-bin.zip )
 - Updated packages which are compatible with updated gradle version.
-- Two new dependcies are added:
+- Two new dependencies are added:

   ```groovy
     implementation 'androidx.coordinatorlayout:coordinatorlayout:1.2.0'